-- a 21-day notice period that must elapse between the notice of an intended application for a grant of probate or administration and the filing of the application; - abolition of the need to "clear off" potential administrators having equal or prior right to a grant; - provision for an application to remove a caveat; - provision for new procedures at the probate stage contemplated by the Wills, Estates and Succession Act, such as curative orders to admit wills to probate despite formal defects and rectification of wills; - abolition of the distribution schedule (Part IV) of the disclosure document; - disclosure of debts in the disclosure document would be limited to debts encumbering specific assets; - discontinuance, consent dismissal, and settlement without leave of the court would be permitted in contested probate proceedings as in other civil matters, and default judgment would be possible except in proceedings for revocation: - to avoid the need for a second chambers application to confirm a registrar's findings on an inquiry for passing of estate accounts or fixing the remuneration of a personal representative, the registrar's findings would be certified unless the court orders otherwise when directing the inquiry, and therefore would be binding on the interested parties, subject to appeal.
+- a 21-day notice period that must elapse between the notice of an intended application for a grant of probate or administration and the filing of the application; - a single application form for a grant or resealing, comprising the information now found in the applicant's affidavit and the disclosure document concerning the deceased, the last will if any, and the deceased's estate; - abolition of the need to "clear off" potential administrators having equal or prior right to a grant; - provision for an application to remove a caveat; - provision for new procedures at the probate stage contemplated by the Wills, Estates and Succession Act, such as curative orders to admit wills to probate despite formal defects, rectification of wills and upholding of gifts to attesting witnesses in some circumstances; - deletion of the schedule of proposed distribution from an application for a grant or resealing; - disclosure of debts in an application for a grant or resealing would be limited to debts encumbering specific assets; - discontinuance, consent dismissal, and settlement without leave of the court would be permitted in contested probate proceedings as in other civil matters, and default judgment would be possible except in proceedings for revocation:

+• to avoid the need for a second chambers application to confirm a registrar's findings on an inquiry for passing of estate accounts or fixing the remuneration of a personal representative, the registrar's findings would be certified unless the court orders otherwise when directing the inquiry.
+Thus, they would be binding on the interested parties, subject to appeal.

-The Project Committee believes that the proposed probate rules set out in this consultation paper will modernize and simplify probate procedure in keeping with the objects of the new Civil Rules.
+BCLI believes the new probate rules set out in this report will modernize and simplify probate procedure in keeping with the objects of the new Civil Rules.